Job Opportunities

 Responsibilities include:

-• Participate in weekly staff meeting
+• Join in on weekly planning and staff check-ins.

 We are also looking for instructors who have specialized skills in art, cooking, science or outdoor skills to work with our oldest campers full-time for one week of camp.